riconaranjo/iOS-Curriculum/Workshop 1/Workshop 1.md

 ### `Dictionary`

-In swift we can use the `Dictionary` datatype to organize key-value pairs.
+In Swift we can use the `Dictionary` datatype to organize key-value pairs.
 It functions like a set, but each value has a key that can be used to retrieve the value.

 ``` swift
 var students: [Int: String] = [:]   // [Key: Value]